charlesangus/DeepC/README.md

 - 3D perlin noise
 - 3D cubic noise

+### DeepCID

+Easily manipulate IDs in Deep data, combine with other masks, etc. Can take integer object IDs (better for Deep) or traditional colour mattes.

 ### DeepCAddChannels

 Ever wanted to add a channel or channelset to a Deep stream?
 Well, now you can!
 And without doing that gross DeepToImage->DeepMerge hack.